Sengés

 Sengés is a municipality in the state of Paraná in the Southern Region of Brazil.

 The municipality contains part of the 1830 ha Cerrado State Park, created in 1992.

 History

 Sengés was discovered in 1893, and it became municipality on 1 March 1934.

 Climate

-Sengés is classified as humid subtropical climate (Köppen: Cfb), the annual temperature on summer in Sengés is 29°C, on winter, the temperature reaches to 12°C. Snow are rare, but frost are common on winter.
+Sengés is classified as humid subtropical climate (Köppen: Cfb), the annual temperature on summer in Sengés is 29°C, on winter, the temperature reaches to 12°C. Frost are common on winter.